 • Logistics.
 Enable delivery tracking and notification to customers with data teams as small as a single person and at a fraction of the cost of a custom streaming solution.

-Materialize is purpose-built for operational intelligence where consistency, reliability, and sophisticated query capabilities are paramount.
+Materialize is purpose-built for building live data products across operational sources, where consistency, reliability, and sophisticated query capabilities are paramount.
 It excels at efficiently maintaining always-current views of your data while providing enterprise-grade operational characteristics.
 Use cases include:

-• Operational intelligence: Mission-critical systems requiring strong consistency
+• Mission-critical applications: Systems requiring strong consistency for operational workloads

 • AI agent architectures: Digital twins and real-time context for autonomous systems

-• Complex real-time views: Sophisticated SQL operations over changing data
+• Live materialized views: Sophisticated SQL operations over changing data

 • Database offloading: Moving real-time workloads from OLTP systems